SmartHomePrivacyProject/VCFingerprinting/pcap2csv/README.md

-# NT2vec
+# pcap2csv
-Produce vectors from network traffic capture files.
+Produce trace files from network traffic capture files.

 **Usage**
 The pcap_2_csv script takes a pcap file and IP address as the first and second arguments.
 The script runs a function to